College/University with Type 1 Diabetes

 Both your roommate and RA will need to know about your T1D.
-You can email your roommate this guide: Talking to Your Roommate about Type 1 Diabetes.
+You can email your roommate this guide: Talking to Your Roommate About Type 1 Diabetes.

-Talk to the Resident Hall Advisor (RA)
+Talk to the Resident Assistant (RA)

 Talk to your professors

-Whether you’re heading into college as a freshman, or returning for another year at your university, you are heading into a time where you need to be independent and assertive about your health.
+Whether you’re heading into college as a freshman or returning for another year at your university, you are heading into a time where you need to be independent and assertive about your health.
 Unlike elementary and secondary schools, colleges have no responsibility to identify disabilities.
-Therefore, it is the student’s job to let his or her school know about a Type 1 diabetes diagnosis in order to find out what accommodations are available.
+Therefore, it is the student’s job to let his or her school know about a type 1 diabetes diagnosis in order to find out what accommodations are available.
 This is your choice in the end though.
-(Read about one US student’s opinion on applying for disability.)
+(Read about one U.S. student’s opinion on applying for disability.)

-Teaching Type 1 to others
+Teaching Type 1 to Others